Generation & Spatial Topology Screening

 This study establishes the layout generation layer of Morie Analytics by transforming site-level geospatial data into engineering-ready floating wind farm configurations.

-Using bathymetry and seabed classification from morie_site, the workflow identifies feasible regions, generates a constrained hexagonal lattice, and selects optimal floater clusters using topology-driven optimization.
+Using bathymetry and seabed classification from morie_site, the workflow identifies feasible regions, generates a constrained hexagonal lattice and selects optimal floater clusters using topology-driven screening.

-The result is a deterministic and reproducible layout generation framework that replaces heuristic placement strategies with structured engineering logic.
+The result is a deterministic and reproducible layout generation framework that replaces heuristic placement with engineering-driven system configuration.
+In conventional workflows, layout is often treated as a geometric or wind-driven problem.

 Site intelligence → Layout generation → Soil reconstruction → Mooring physics → Anchor verification → Cable optimization